rajeski/People_Analytics/README.md

 Project Weaknesses:

 1. Conversely, the enclosed findings could be seen as a threat by stakeholders resist to undertaking an organizational change initiative

-Screenshots:

-1. Begin process of inserting screenshots of data visualizations.